 Working with Link Health Rules

-Use the Health Rules screen to configure the Cato Management Application to send email notifications when there are issues related to link connectivity or quality during the configured amount of time.
-For connectivity rules, you can define the scope for objects that will match the rule for connectivity issues.
+Use the Health Rules page to configure the Cato Management Application (CMA) to send notifications when there are issues related to link connectivity or quality during the configured amount of time.
+For connectivity rules, you can define the scope for objects that trigger an email notification for connectivity issues.
 For quality rules, define the objects that are monitored for link quality threshold on one or more interfaces.
+In addition, you can select which types of quality categories trigger email notifications.

 Managing Health Rules